RDX

 RDX (Research Department Explosive or Royal Demolition Explosive), or hexogen, also known by other names, is an organic compound with the formula (CH_{2}N_{2}O_{2})_{3}.
 It is white, odorless, tasteless, and widely used as an explosive.
-Chemically, it is classified as a nitroamine alongside HMX, which is a more energetic explosive than TNT.
+Chemically, it is classified as a nitroamine alongside HMX.
 It was used widely in World War II and remains common in military applications.
-It is lower performing and more toxic than modern replacements such as TKX-50.
+It is lower performing and more toxic than modern replacements like TKX-50.

 RDX is often used in mixtures with other explosives and plasticizers or phlegmatizers (desensitizers); it is the explosive agent in C-4 plastic explosive and a key ingredient in Semtex.
 It is stable in storage and is considered one of the most energetic and brisant of the military high explosives, with a relative effectiveness factor of 1.60.

 Name

 RDX is also less commonly known as cyclonite, hexogen (particularly in Russian, French and German-influenced languages), T4, and, chemically, as cyclotrimethylene trinitramine.
 In the 1930s, the Royal Arsenal, Woolwich, started investigating cyclonite to use against German U-boats that were being built with thicker hulls.
 The goal was to develop an explosive more energetic than TNT.
 For security reasons, Britain termed cyclonite "Research Department Explosive" (R.D.X.).
 The term RDX appeared in the United States in 1946.
 The first public reference in the United Kingdom to the name R.D.X. appeared in 1948; its authors were: the Managing Chemist, ROF Bridgwater; the Chemical Research and Development Department, Woolwich; and the Director of Royal Ordnance Factories, Explosives.